Archive for the 'Dessert, Pies and Cakes' Category

 If you are making the caramel, take out an 8″ X 8″ glass baking dish.
 Your caramel will cool here.
 Dice butter into even sized cubes.
 Add sugar to a medium sauce pan and add 3 tablespoons water.
 Cook over medium heat until sugar is dissolved.
 Add butter and stir slowly until combined.
 Add corn syrup and half and half; mix.

 Cook and stir on medium for one minute, then to medium to high heat until boiling.
 Once boiling, clip on a candy thermometer.
 Reduce heat to medium and keep a steady boil, stirring occasionally.
 Watch the temperature – you want to reach 240 degrees.
 Remove from heat, add vanilla and salt and stir.
-Pour into baking dish and set aside. and pour into baking dish.
+Pour into baking dish and set aside.

 For the bars, preheat oven to 400 degrees.
 In a large bowl, cream together the brown sugar, butter and pumpkin until smooth.
 Combine flours, oats, baking soda and salt; stir into the creamed mixture until well blended.
 Set aside 2 cups of this mixture.
 Press the rest of the mixture into the bottom of an ungreased 9″ x 13″ baking pan.